EOEPCA/deployment-guide/docs/quickstart/creodias-deployment.md

 See the [Harvester](#harvester) section below for an explanation of this harvester configuration.

+See [EOData Catalogue API Manual on CREODIAS](https://creodias.docs.cloudferro.com/en/latest/eodata/EOData-Catalogue-API-Manual-on-Creodias.html) for details regarding access to the CREODIAS data offering.

 ## Data Specification Walkthrough

 The example scripts include optional specifcation of data-access/harvesting configuration that is tailored for the CREODIAS data offering.
 This is controlled via the option `CREODIAS_DATA_SPECIFICATION=true` - see [Environment Variables](scripted-deployment.md#environment-variables).
+In addition, it may be necessary to set the variable `CREODIAS_EODATA_S3_ENDPOINT` if different from the default - for example the value `http://eodata.cloudferro.com` for the `WAW3-2` Cloudferro cloud.

 This section provides a walkthrough of this configuration for CREODIAS - to act as an aid to understanding by way of a worked example.